linode/docs/docs/guides/development/python/using-python-lists/index.md

     print(example_list)

 {{< output >}}
-['item_1', 'item_2', 'item_3', 'item_4']
+[0, 4, 8, 12, 16, 'item_4']
 {{< /output >}}

 Python lists also come with an `insert` method.
 This method lets you add an item to a specific index position in the list.
-In the following example, an item is added to the beginning of our list, shoving the rest of the items to the right:
+In the following example, an item is added to the beginning of our list, shoving the rest of the items to the right.

     example_list.insert(0, "item_0")

     print(example_list)

 {{< output >}}
-['item_0', 'item_1', 'item_2', 'item_3', 'item_4']
+['item_0', 0, 4, 8, 12, 16, 'item_4']
 {{< /output >}}

 Finally, you can also concatenate lists using the `+` operator.
-This operator is especially useful because it returns the resulting list, rather than modifying the list in place:
+This operator is especially useful because it returns the resulting list, rather than modifying the list in place.

     new_example_list = example_list + ["item_5", "item_6", "item_7"]